nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 ## Exercise :pencil:

-Try to add suitable *building blocks* for other pieces of metadata from the plant growth protocol (`studies/talinum_drought/protocols/plant_material.txt`).
+Try to add suitable *Building Blocks* for other pieces of metadata from the plant growth protocol (`studies/talinum_drought/protocols/plant_material.txt`).

 ---